Last Updated: 24 March 2026

 Why Can't I Get Rid of Fleas?

-Fleas are tenacious parasites that are happy to use their size, speed, and patience to feed off your pet.
+Fleas are tenacious parasites that use their size, speed, and endurance to infest and feed off your pet's blood.

-The flea life cycle can take as little as two weeks with the right temperature and humidity but can last up to several months.
+With the right temperature and humidity, the flea life cycle can take as little as two weeks, but can last up to several months.
 There are four stages to the flea life cycle that need to be addressed:

 Stage One: Flea Eggs